To get started as a proofreader on Fiverr, you simply sign up. It's free to do this, and I'd love it if you'd use my referral code to do so.

-Check out the Writing/Translation section, then Proofreading, on Fiverr to see what others are doing as far as gig offerings … how many words will they proofread for $5 (remember you only get $4 of that)?
+Check out the Writing/Translation section, then Proofreading to see what others are doing as far as gig offerings … how many words will they proofread for $5 (remember that you only get $4 of that)?
 How fast is their turnaround?
 How fast can you turn something out?
 I started out proofing 3,000 words for $5 and got busy but wasn’t making good money at all.
 Now that I have many more years of experience, I was able to raise my price to $5 for 500 words.

 Then fill in a wonderful profile with your photo and information about yourself.
 Check out other profiles to see what others have written.
 If you'd like to see my profile and gigs, I am here.